Copp31/Code-parts/readme.md

 I use JavaScript to build websites, applications, and animations.
 I can work with the library React.js.
 <br/>
-My favorites JS projects are my **Portfolio (react.js) and appContact (mongoose)**.
+My favorite JS projects are my **Portfolio (react.js) and appContact (mongoose)**.
 Check those two!

 # Python

 I code in Python for Internet of things and algorithms projects.
-I've also been using this language for rooting websites, but I genuinely prefer JS.
+I've also used this language for rooting websites, but I prefer JS.
 <br/>
 My favorite project is the **SmartGreenHouse (Arduino, Raspberry Pi, JS), the MazeGenerator(Algorithm), and the TicTacToe (Experta)**.